Xi and Putin talk for four hours, as Zelenskiy waits for call

 Russian President Vladimir Putin says after talks with Chinese leader Xi Jinping that Chinese proposals could be used as the basis of a peace settlement in Ukraine but that officials in Kyiv are not yet ready.

-Putin accused the United States and its European allies of fighting “to the last Ukrainian” while Xi reiterated China’s “neutral position” on Ukraine and called for dialogue.
+Mr Putin accused the US and its European allies of fighting “to the last Ukrainian” while Mr Xi reiterated China’s “neutral position” on Ukraine and called for dialogue.

-“We believe that many of the provisions of the peace plan put forward by China are consonant with Russian approaches and can be taken as the basis for a peaceful settlement when they are ready for that in the West and in Kyiv.
+“We believe that many of the provisions of the peace plan put forward by China are consonant with Russian approaches and can be taken as the basis for a peaceful settlement when they are ready for that in the West and in Kyiv,” Mr Putin said.

 China’s proposal – a 12-point paper calling for a de-escalation and eventual ceasefire in Ukraine – lacks details on how to end the war.

-The US has been dismissive of the Chinese proposal, given China’s refusal to condemn Russia over Ukraine, and says a ceasefire now would lock in Russian territorial gains and give Putin’s army more time to regroup.
+The US has been dismissive of the Chinese proposal, given China’s refusal to condemn Russia over Ukraine, and said a ceasefire now would lock in Russian territorial gains and give Mr Putin’s army more time to regroup.

-Ukraine has welcomed China’s diplomatic involvement but says Russia must pull its troops out of Ukraine, and underlines the importance of Ukraine’s territorial integrity.
+Ukraine has welcomed China’s diplomatic involvement but said Russia must pull its troops out of Ukraine, and underlined the importance of Ukraine’s territorial integrity.

 The Kremlin talks were intended to cement the “no limits” partnership the two leaders announced last February, less than three weeks before Russia invaded Ukraine.

-“I am convinced that our multi-faceted co-operation will continue to develop for the good of the peoples of our countries,” Putin said in televised remarks.
+“I am convinced that our multifaceted co-operation will continue to develop for the good of the peoples of our countries,” Mr Putin said in televised remarks.

-In their joint statement, Xi and Putin also called on the US to stop “undermining global strategic security” and to cease developing a global missile defence system.
+In their joint statement, Mr Xi and Mr Putin also called on the US to stop “undermining global strategic security” and to cease developing a global missile defence system.

 While pledging more regular joint military drills, however, the two leaders said their closer bilateral relationship was not directed against any third country and that it did not constitute a “military-political alliance”.